-2.5 CONSTRAINED DESIGN REGIONS
+2.5 Constrained Design Regions

 Constrained design regions exist when factors are limited in combinations or ranges.
 They can exist for categorical or continuous factors.
-Mixtures are a common example where a formulation contains proportions of ingredients up to 100%, but some may only be possible a limited range.
+Mixtures are a common example where a formulation contains proportions of ingredients up to 100%, but some may only be possible in a limited range.
 Physical systems such as pressure vessels that can operate in a limited range of temperature and pressure combinations provide another example.